This article explains how Dynamic Search Ads work, and how they might benefit you. For instructions, go to Create a Dynamic Search Ad.

 When someone searches on Google with terms closely related to the titles and frequently used phrases on your website, Google Ads will use these titles and phrases to select a landing page from your website and generate a clear, relevant headline for your ad.

 In this way, Dynamic Search Ads can quickly direct potential customers to what they want on your site.

 You're responsible for the final text that appears in your ad, so keep this in mind when choosing which landing pages to target.
 The most important signal, among the many used to generate your ad’s headline is the HTML title of your page.

 Dynamic Search Ads use content from the landing pages on your website to target your ads to searches.
 You can choose from a variety of targeting options to specify which landing pages that Dynamic Search Ads should use.
 You can target groups of URLs with targeting types such as

 URL_Contains or “Categories”, or target specific URLs with

 URL_Equals or Page Feeds.
 More details below:

 URL_Equals: Targets individual URLs from your website.
 For example, if you’re new to Dynamic Search Ads and want to test it out, you can create a URL_Equals target for your website’s home page.

 URL_Contains: Targets pages with URLs containing certain strings.

 Page feed: Upload a spreadsheet of URLs for the most focused controlled targeting.
 You can then target your entire feed or parts of it.
-For instance, you can label pages about "products with 4-star reviews" or "hotels with lots of availability” and target URLs with those labels only.
+For instance, you can label pages about 'products with four-star reviews' or 'hotels with lots of availability' and target URLs with those labels only.